Monday, August 2, 2010

 Got ‘em!

 It’s October 1979.
-I’m seven years old and swinging the afternoon away on a wooden swing hanging from my grandmother’s clothesline and wearing a faded orange homemade pumpkin costume.
-Earlier that afternoon my Gram had dug it out of an old box in her attic.
+I’m seven years old and swinging the afternoon away on a wooden swing hanging from my grandmother’s clothesline.
+I'm wearing a faded orange homemade pumpkin costume that my Gram unearthed from an old box in her attic a few hours before.

 My Gram wasn’t really my grandmother, she was my great grandmother.
 Women had babies young in my family.
 My own grandmother was still in her mid-forties, my mother her mid-twenties.
 Gram was pushing seventy, so she just played grandma to all of us.